Breakthrough/bcastell.com/content/posts/scene-detection-tutorial-part-1.md

 {{< /highlight >}}

-Note that the returned image `im` is a Mat type object, and can be accessed with the same methods as a NumPy array due to the compatibility in it’s implementation.
+Note that the returned image `im` is a Mat type object, and can be accessed with the same methods as a NumPy array due to the compatibility in it's implementation.

 --------